 Cunningham Highway (Warwick – Inglewood), improve safety

-This project involves upgrading infrastructure to improve safety which will provide a better driving experience for all road users and reduce the risk of fatal and serious injury crashes.
+The project involved upgrading infrastructure to improve safety, provide a better driving experience for all road users and reduce the risk of fatal and serious injury crashes.

-Safety treatments for the 100 km section of the Cunningham Highway between Warwick and Inglewood include road widening, removal of roadside hazards, installation of protected right turn lanes at selected intersections and installation of double barrier centre line marking.
+Safety treatments for the 100km section of the Cunningham Highway, between Warwick and Inglewood, included road widening, removal of roadside hazards, installation of protected right turn lanes at selected intersections, and the installation of double barrier centre line marking.

 The Cunningham Highway is an important connection between Goondiwindi and the Southern Downs.
-The safety of motorists and heavy vehicle drivers on this road is vital in ensuring economic development of industries in these areas.
+The safety of motorists and heavy vehicle drivers on the highway is vital in ensuring economic development of industries in these areas.

 Benefits